Updated June 9th, 2022

-The pressure of publishing in the academic world
+The Pressure of Publishing in the Academic World

-“Publish or perish” is well known to academics.
-It means that you have to continually publish original research to progress in your career.
-Sometimes, it is even a requirement at many universities to keep the job.
-Academic and research institutions can use publishing rates to decide who will be granted a permanent position.
+The term “publish or perish” is well known to academics.
+It refers to the pressure to continually publish original research to progress in your career.
+Sometimes, it’s even a requirement at some universities to keep a job.
+Unfortunately, academic and research institutions can use publishing rates to decide who will be granted a permanent position.

 As you can imagine, the pressure to publish can be very high.
 Unfortunately, getting published is becoming very difficult.
 Researchers have to wait several months or even years to see their work published.
 It is not surprising that publication delay is the top concern for authors.

-This is why it is important to have a quality control system in the scientific literature.
-This process is called peer review.
-Reviewers and editors work hard to ensure that only sound research is published.
+Science is part of our daily lives, constantly improving the way we live, communicate, and work.
+That’s why it’s important to have a quality control system in scientific literature.
+This quality control system is called peer review.
+Reviewers and editors work hard to ensure that only legitimate research is published.
 But the workflow is not efficient and can cause significant publication delays.

-- Reduce publication time: By establishing direct access to a verified community of reviewers, presenting flexible mechanisms to incentivize researchers, and providing easy to use tools to manage all the process.
+- Reduce publication time: By establishing direct access to a verified community of reviewers, presenting flexible mechanisms to incentivize researchers, and providing easy-to-use tools to manage all the process.

 - Increase quality and transparency: By keeping track of all the activity that happens in the paper and the publication life-cycle.
 We use blockchain technologies to establish an independent, decentralized and immutable time-stamped proof of what is happening in the publication process.

-- Incentivize reviewers: By doing peer reviews and increasing your reputation you will start gaining more privileges and rewards in the platform.
+- Incentivize reviewers: By doing peer reviews and increasing your reputation you will start gaining more privileges and rewards on the platform.
 We have several reputation levels to define some unique things that you could do in Orvium.